salesforce/base-components-recipes/README.md

 });
 ```

-Run the helloWorld test suite.
+4. Run the helloWorld test suite from the `base-components-recipe` folder.

 ```bash
 npm run test helloWorld
 ```

-You may also run all base components recipes test suites.
+5. Run all base components recipes test suites.
 ```bash
 npm run test
 ```

+This runs lint and unit tests.
+See the package.json

 ## Contributing